AndreasMainz/KnxDevice/README.md

   * uint8_t Ga_data[20]; // holding the raw data received
   * uint16_t Ga_int;     // holding the group address of the received message

+## Changes in detail

+* for the rx State Machine i added a new state: RX_EIB_TELEGRAM_RECEPTION_OWN_MESSAGE to distinguish between own message which was send some ms before and the messages which havn't be addressed to the device.
+Both had been mapped to RX_EIB_TELEGRAM_RECEPTION_NOT_ADDRESSED before, now it is separated.

+* The messages going to RX_EIB_TELEGRAM_RECEPTION_NOT_ADDRESSED are now mapped to the already existing Comobject index 0